Islamic Art and Architecture History

 The current state of such art is believed to have appeared during the reign of the Umayyad caliphate (661-750).
 Later, Islamic art and architecture encountered many varying periods.
 Therefore, this art is most commonly categorized according to the reigning empire when the artwork was created.
 The collections of most museums and art galleries that display Islamic art have been categorized by Muslim ancestry, including the Umayyad, Abbasid, Safavid, Ottoman, and Mughal.

 As Islam is a mixed religion that encompasses people of varied ethnic backgrounds, Islamic art is also much more diversified to accommodate all ethnicities of its followers.
-Through the piece, the artist is able to depict many aspects of his or her personality through the harmony of various elements.
+Through the piece, the artist can depict many aspects of his or her personality through the harmony of various elements.

 Additionally, it avoids any form of human or animal representation in it.
 According to Islamic belief, no one can replicate Allah's work.
 This type of art is characterized by floral, geometric, and abstract forms...
-Those interested in learning more about Islamic art history and declining through time can also find a number of good books.
+Those interested in learning more about Islamic art history and declining through time can also find many good books.
 (See the section below for a valuable book reference)

 There are specific regional aspects of Islamic art that differ from terrain to terrain, and location to another to reflect that particular place's history.